 3. Will affect all documents until you turn it off by repeating Step 2.

 Need more help?
-Sign up for an online class, check out Scrivener For Dummies, read more Scrivener articles, or ask me about private training.
+Sign up for an online class, read more Scrivener articles, or schedule a private training session.
 If you have any ideas for future Tech Tuesday columns, please let me know.
 Happy writing!

 Like this article?